datxbt/datxbt/README.md

 ## Trần Thành Đạt

 Quantitative researcher in Hanoi.
-I build tick-level research infrastructure and test trading hypotheses against it — mostly to find out that they do not work, which is the part I write down.
+I mainly work with research infrastructure and test trading hypotheses.

 Most of what I publish is a record rather than a product.